Benefits

 - Your family situation

-NAV can help you apply for a job in another EEA country
+Nav can help you apply for a job in another EEA country

-If you are applying for a job in another EEA country, NAV can help you through the EURES Cooperation.
+If you are applying for a job in another EEA country, Nav can help you through the EURES Cooperation.

 It may also be a good idea to contact the employment authorities in the country you are moving to, and find out if they can help you apply for jobs.